seladb/PcapPlusPlus/Examples/PcapSplitter/README.md

 Pcap Splitter
 =============

-A utility for splitting a pcap file into smaller pcap files by a user-defined criteria:
+A utility for splitting a pcap/pcapng file into smaller pcap files by a user-defined criteria:
 - File-size - splits the pcap file to smaller pcap files, each file with a certain size defined by the user
 - Packet-count - splits the pcap file to smaller pcap files, each with number of packets defined by the user
 - Client-IP - splits the pcap file to smaller pcap files so each file contains all TCP/UDP connections initiated by a certain client-ip, for example: file#1 will contain connections initiated by 1.1.1.1, file#2 will contain